nsip/sif-json2xml/README.md

 3. In your terminal (Linux/Mac) or Powershell (Windows), navigate to your chosen working directory

-4. On Windows: Run `./curl.exe -X POST 'localhost:1324/sif-json2xml/v0.1.5?wrap&sv=3.4.7' --data-binary '@student_personals.json' > student_personals.xml`
+4. On Windows: Run `./curl.exe -X POST 'localhost:1325/sif-json2xml/v0.1.3?wrap&sv=3.4.7' --data-binary '@student_personals.json' > student_personals.xml`

-   On other platforms: Run `curl -X POST 'localhost:1324/sif-json2xml/v0.1.5?wrap&sv=3.4.7' --data-binary '@student_personals.json' > student_personals.xml`.
+   On other platforms: Run `curl -X POST 'localhost:1325/sif-json2xml/v0.1.3?wrap&sv=3.4.7' --data-binary '@student_personals.json' > student_personals.xml`.

 ![3 curl test image](screenshots/3_curl_test.png)

 ### Notes

-   *  If sifjson2xml is being run remotely, set the URL `localhost` to the machine's IP address .
+   *  If sifjson2xml is being run remotely, set the URL `localhost` to the machine's IP address.
+   *  You can modify `port`, `service name` and `service version` in config.toml.
    *  The SIF version parameter (URL param `sv`)can be set to the supported SIF data model versions '3.4.6' or '3.4.7'.
    *  Wrapper parameter (URL param `wrap`): if there is a (non-SIF-object) single wrapper root in the XML file you wish to covert, add the `wrap` parameter.